organicdesign/buffer-collections/README.md

 ## Usage

-The BufferMap follows the same interface as a map so you can use it exactly as you would a normal map with the only difference being that the keys are only Uint8Arrays and the value of the array is used as the key instead of the instance itself.
+The BufferMap follows the same interface as Map so you can use it exactly as you would normally use a Map object with the only difference being that the keys are only Uint8Arrays and the value of the array is used as the key instead of the instance itself.

 ```javascript
 import BufferMap from "buffer-map";